alexandertrefz/essence/packages/website/README.md

 their samples were written against an older standard library.
 The routes the chrome will point at when they land are listed in `src/lib/site.ts`.

-The four markdown pages at the root of this package are the reference the doc gates read.
+The five markdown pages at the root of this package are the reference the doc gates read.
 They stay where they are, unpublished, until their Astro counterparts land, so the gates keep holding.